Actify

 End of month

-You now have the full 3:1 rhythm: Photo Challenge (async), Question of the Week (async), one more async activity of your choice (playlist sharing, book recommendations, pet photos), and one monthly Lightning Trivia (live).
-Set up recurring posts and calendar holds.
-The system should run with minimal effort from this point — most of the engagement happens in threads, not in organized sessions.
+You now have the full 3:1 rhythm: Photo Challenge, Question of the Week, one more async of your choice (playlist sharing, pet photos, the Blind Personality Quiz), and one monthly Lightning Trivia live.
+Set recurring posts and a calendar hold.
+From here the system runs itself — most engagement happens in threads, not organized sessions.

 If you're using Actify, schedule all async prompts and the monthly live event in one setup.
 The platform auto-posts, tracks participation, and surfaces engagement trends without you chasing responses manually.